-- I. The meeting is open to the public to attend and has been reasonably advertised. - II.
-An accessible and convenient venue. - III.
-Sufficient publicity to likely interested parties, in good time. - IV.
-Appropriate timings to allow as wide a range of people as possible to attend. - V. A genuinely open mind and willingness to adapt plans in response to feedback.
+- i.
+The meeting is open to the public to attend and has been reasonably advertised. - ii.
+An accessible and convenient venue. - iii.
+Sufficient publicity to likely interested parties, in good time. - iv.
+Appropriate timings to allow as wide a range of people as possible to attend. - v.
+A genuinely open mind and willingness to adapt plans in response to feedback.

-In general members are advised not to attend separate private briefings as part of public consultation, but instead to attend with the public.
+In general councillors are advised not to attend separate private briefings as part of public consultation, but instead to attend with the public.